Two great websites that generate data sets for teaching.

 -They are both free and help you do your job.
 Thanks, Richard and Andrew!

--Nice thing about Richard's: It gives you options of several different units (days, money, etc.) AND vignettes that explain why this data was collected.
+The nice thing about Richard's is that it gives you options of several different units (days, money, etc.) AND vignettes that explain why this data was collected.
 You can generate data for chi-square.

--Nice things about Andrew's: Graphs out your results.
-You can specify the mean and SD for the groups compared to having more control over the units and come up with your own back story.
+-Nice things about Andrew's: Graph your results.
+You can specify the mean and SD for the groups compared to having more control over the units and develop your own back story.

 How to use either in class:

--Makeup real fake data that replicates the findings of fake or actual research.
+-Makeup of real fake data that replicates the findings of fake or actual research.

 Real data example from NPR.